-Can I go part-time, do you think?
+Can I go part-time?

 How quickly you retire will depend on you and your employer.
 It may be possible to go part-time, depending on your circumstances, it may not.
 But for many people, working reduced hours is an excellent way to make the transition into retirement, without it being so final.